 Parrots Can Socialize

-Birds often are not thought of as affectionate, but any parrot owner can tell you about how intelligent birds can be.
-Many species are not good choices if you want a lot of interaction and cuddling but there are a few that can be extremely affectionate if well socialized.
-In fact these species, as well as other parrots, can develop behavior problems if you don't interact with them enough and have complex emotional lives.
+Birds are not often thought of as being affectionate, but any parrot owner can tell you about how social birds can be.
+Some species are not good choices if you want a lot of interaction and cuddling, but there are a few that can be extremely affectionate if well socialized.

 Lovebirds

-Lovebirds are known for being very affectionate to their owners but this usually comes after a lot of work taming and socializing them.
-Otherwise they can be nippy so they're a great choice if you have previous bird experience and have the time commitment to work on taming your bird.
+Lovebirds are known for being very affectionate to their owners, but this usually comes after a lot of work taming and socializing them.
+Otherwise, they can be nippy, so they're only a great choice if you have previous bird experience and have the time commitment to work on taming your bird.

 Cockatiels and Budgies